kam821/safetypatch/README.md

 ## Changelog
 A1 - Initial alpha
 ## Requirements
 - No phh software, including GSI.
 It will be detected by safetynet.
+IF you have a GSI, you must use the MagiskHide Props Config to change your device fingerprint.
 - Magisk
 - Magisk Hide
 - Magisk Manager for TWRP Recovery (for when things go wrong)